 Emergency car kit

-Even with roadside assist, there may be a few running repairs you can take care of yourself.
-Consider packing your own jumper leads, spare bulbs, small torch, screwdriver and tape – or even easier, invest in an emergency kit.
+Even with roadside assistance, there may be a few running repairs you can take care of yourself.
+Consider packing your own jumper leads, spare bulbs, small torch, screwdriver, and tape – or even easier, invest in an emergency car kit.
 Get something small enough it can tuck in your wheel arch and not take up valuable trunk space.

 Crossing UK to the EU?
 Important extra car safety considerations for EU travel

 If you’re anything like us with a burgeoning trunk and bags under our feet, you know how messy and chaotic the car can get!
 Here are the travel essentials and personal items we keep within easy reach for a safe and comfortable journey.